- Your Stressful Life Can Impact Your Hormone Balance

 - At first, try to take note of how many times you put yourself down and/or complain throughout the day.

-- Then, make 2 lists: one of all of the things that are awesome about you, and one of all of the things you are grateful for.
+- Then, make two lists: one of all of the things that are awesome about you, and one of all of the things you are grateful for.
 (It is ok if at first this list is short!)
 Once you start practicing positive self-talk and gratitude, your lists will get longer and longer.
 (Note from Katie: If that feels awkward or self-serving, make it a gratitude prayer journal – He doesn’t want you knocking His beautiful creation!
 You are a princess in the Kingdom of God!!)

 Prioritize deep breathing with meditation/prayer focused on gratitude to increase parasympathetic “rest and digest” mode for hormone regulation.